freenas/freenas-docs/userguide/directoryservice.rst

 Troubleshooting Tips
 ~~~~~~~~~~~~~~~~~~~~

-When running AD in a 2003/2008 mixed domain, `see this posting
+When running AD in a 2003/2008 mixed domain, `this forum post
 <https://forums.freenas.org/index.php?threads/2008r2-2003-mixed-domain.1931/>`__
-for instructions to prevent the secure channel key from becoming corrupt.
+has instructions to prevent the secure channel key from becoming corrupt.

 Active Directory uses DNS to determine the location of the domain
 controllers and global catalog servers in the network.
 Use